ianw3214/velvet/docs/setup.md

 6. test your installation by opening up a new command line and typing in:

 > clang-cl help

-# Catch2 setup

-Using vcpkg, make sure to install the 64 bit version if necessary

-> vcpkg install Catch2:x64-windows

 # Cmake build